ivanco-uth/octa_synthesis/README.md

 ## Usage

-### 1. Prepare the Dataset
+### 1. Download data from Zenodo

-Organize your data folder with fundus and OCTA images in a structure compatible with `dataset_load_mod.py`.
+The project data can be accessed at: https://zenodo.org/records/6476639

 ### 2. Train the Model